Public Health (MPHP)

 MPHP 439.
 Public Health Management and Policy.
 3 Units.

 This course is designed to introduce students to the basics of health policy-making and includes a background on the basic structure and components of the US Health Care System (such as organization, delivery and financing).
 It will also cover introductory concepts in public health management, including the role of the manager, organizational design and control, and accountability.
 We will address relevant legal, political and ethical issues using case examples.
 At the end of the course, students will understand how health policy is developed and implemented in various contexts, and the challenges facing system-wide efforts at reform.
 This is a required course for the MPH degree.
 Grades will be based on a series of assignments.
-Prereq: Enrollment limited to MPH students (Plan A or Plan B) and EPBI Students or instructor consent.
+Prereq: Enrollment limited to Master of Public Health or Epidemiology & Biostatistics students.

 MPHP 441.
 Climate Change and Health.
 3 Units.